 This time around I don’t need to don the Prophet’s Robe as I did when I predicted the Trump victory: in this Italian Constitutional Reform Referendum, almost every observer expects a NO vote to prevail, thus sending a loud and clear message to Matteo Renzi, the Italian Prime Minister, who pushed very hard for this change in the Italian Republic’s most fundamental law.

-Polls indicate the NO camp in the lead with a gap that is significant but not impossible to close.
+Polls indicate the NO camp in the lead with a gap that is significant.

 Voters are called to ratify a modification of a whopping 47 articles in the Constitution.
 This is a reform that is mostly about centralization, with transfers of power from regional administrations to Rome, while at the same time transforming the Senate, one of the two houses of the Italian Parliament, into a mostly useless husk, a shadow of what it is today: downsized, not elected but composed of regional delegates appointed by local parliaments, stripped of most of its responsibilities.
 It would create a de facto unicameral parliament, safe for a few exceptions where the Senate could be used, critics say, to stop anti-establishment reforms, with the European Union membership and the Euro currency being the most important issues concerned.